bjscsn/SimplexLogger/README.md

 This makes the screen output very compact, which is an advantage during long runs.
 Logging is stopped by pressing CTL-C. When CTL-C is pressed, a session stop marker is logged to screen and the log file and the tools exists.

 ## Examples
-The following examples use a simple Arduino output simulator.
+The following examples use a simple Arduino output tester.

 ### Screen Log Mode
 ```powershell